 Things to Remember

-- SWITCH function is available as both worksheet function and VBA function.
+- SWITCH is available as both excel worksheets and VBA functions.

-- We can use SWITCH as an alternative to nested IF conditions.
+- We can use SWITCH as an alternative to nested IF conditions Excel.

 - Use this in real examples to get practical problem-solving.

 This has been a guide to VBA Switch.
-Here we discuss what does switch function does in VBA excel with examples and downloadable excel sheet.
+Here we discuss what does switch function do in VBA along with examples and downloadable excel template.
 You can learn more from the following articles –